ltrgordon/ltrgordon.github.io/jump-kids/README.md

 - Stable collisions: consistent tile mapping + ground snapping to eliminate jitter and sinking.
 - Camera: follows the player with horizontal lead for better visibility.
 - Collectibles: coins float and bob; count shown in the HUD.
-- Treasure chests: striking one from below releases 2–4 coins or a shamrock power‑up that makes the player bigger and able to take one extra hit.
+- Shamrock power‑ups: scattered through the level, they make the player bigger and able to take one extra hit; grabbing another while already big awards 5 coins.
 - Enemies:
   - Goomba: walks back and forth, turns at edges; stomp to defeat.
   - Hellmonk: monkey with a bright yellow helmet.
 If you stomp it, you bounce (it doesn’t die).
 When close, it jumps in surprise, then rushes the player.